hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 ### Single Header

 Inspect a single header.
-Provide the name of the header to inspect, for example, `User-Agent` or `Referer`.
-This setting isn't case sensitive.
+Provide the name of the header to inspect, for example, `User-Agent` or `Referer` (provided as lowercase strings).

 The `single_header` block supports the following arguments:

 * `name` - (Optional) The name of the query header to inspect.
-This setting isn't case sensitive, only use lower case characters.
+This setting must be provided as lower case characters.

 ### Single Query Argument

 Inspect a single query argument.
-Provide the name of the query argument to inspect, such as `UserName` or `SalesRegion`.
-This setting isn't case sensitive.
+Provide the name of the query argument to inspect, such as `UserName` or `SalesRegion` (provided as lowercase strings).

 The `single_query_argument` block supports the following arguments:

 * `name` - (Optional) The name of the query header to inspect.
-This setting isn't case sensitive, only use lower case characters.
+This setting must be provided as lower case characters.

 ### Text Transformation